jpeone/dbscan-from-scratch/cluster/algorithm.md

 # DBSCAN algorithm
 Density Based Spacial Clustering of Applications with Noise as written by myself.
+Writting this md file is an exercise to ensure I undestand DBSCAN.

 A cluster is made by determining a points relationship to its neighboring points.
 So for each core point, there are minimum number of neighbors that make it a core point.
 If a corepoints neighbors are also corepoints, they are included in the cluster along with their neighbors.
 If a corepoints neighbors are not a corepoint (have less neighbors themselves), then it is a border point, included in the cluster but not it's neighbors.
 Any other points are noise.